mattmohandiss/cube/cube/ARCHITECTURE.md

 5. **Enhanced Edge Detection**: Shows faces at the boundary of the view distance with special handling for corner cases.
 Side faces of cubes at corners are always shown regardless of neighbors, creating a clean visual edge as the camera moves through the world
 6. **Cache Invalidation**: Intelligently invalidates caches when world structure changes occur
 7. **Adjacent Cube Updates**: When cubes are added or removed, only the affected neighbors have their visibility recalculated
+8. **GPU-Accelerated Rendering**: Provides a shader-based rendering system that leverages hardware instancing to draw thousands of cubes in a single draw call
+9. **Bitfield Visibility Flags**: Encodes face visibility data as bitfields for efficient processing on the GPU
+10. **Unified Lighting Model**: Maintains consistent lighting between CPU and GPU rendering approaches